macsrok/view_components_demo/presentation/PITCHME.md

 #### Reuse
 @snapend
 @ul[list-spaced-bullets]
-- Whereever you can use a partial, you can use a component.
+- Wherever you can use a partial, you can use a component.
 - Previews make it easy to see what is already built
 @ulend